elfunl123/customizedsearchbar/README.md

 ## Example Video

+1. If you use 0.0.6 version:
+You can watch video on **https://youtube.com/shorts/EWt2hVrAg2k** if you want to see what the search bar looks like and how it works.
+2. If you use 1.0.0 version:
-You can watch video on **https://youtube.com/shorts/mYDT8RUpy9g?feature=share** if you want to to see what the search bar looks like and how it works.
+You can watch video on **https://youtube.com/shorts/mYDT8RUpy9g** if you want to see what the search bar looks like and how it works.

 ## Contributing